Adopt a Cat from the Orlando Cat Café

 How our adoption process works:

-When you find a pet you would like to adopt, the next step is to fill out a ‘Getting To Know You’ Adoption Application Form at the Orlando Cat Cafe (not available online), which will be reviewed by one of our trained counselors.
+When you find a pet you would like to adopt, the next step is to fill out a ‘Getting To Know You’ Form below and the Adoption Application at the Orlando Cat Cafe.
+Both will be reviewed by one of our trained counselors.
 The counselors will answer any questions you may have.
 Please note, adoptions are not processed 30 minutes prior to closing.

-Print and fill out these two forms and bring them with you.
+Print and fill out this form and bring them with you.
 Please note, this does not guarantee adoption of a cat and does not hold any specific cat for you.
+You will fill out the more adoption application when you are at our establishment.

 What do I need to bring with me to adopt a cat?
 Please bring all of the following information below as it will delay your application process if you do not.

 - Please bring valid photo ID stating you are over 18 years old.

 - If you rent your home, we will contact your landlord to make sure cats are allowed or you can bring your lease agreement and proof of paid pet deposit.

 - If you have other cats in the home, we will need verification from your veterinarian on the following: * Proof of negative FEL/FIV Combo Test (after the age of 6 months) and Current on Rabies and FVRCP Vaccination.
 Please provide your veterinarian phone number or bring current vaccination records with you.